How the Muslim Communities of Europe Reacted to the 'Charlie Hebdo' Massacre

 POLAND

-“Like everyone, I condemn all acts of violence and aggression,” Youssef Chadid, imam and Head of the Muslim Cultural and Educational Center in Poznan, told VICE.
+“Like everyone, I condemn all acts of violence and aggression,” Youssef Chadid, imam and Head of the Muslim Cultural and Educational Centre in Poznan, told VICE.

 “All problems can be resolved peacefully, but for that to work, you need goodwill on both sides.
 Using violence is an easy way to show your strength.
 All true Muslims around the world condemn the attack on Charlie Hebdo.”